IBM/SalesEnablement-Z-Db2-DataInsights-L3/docs/DBA/VerifyDIS.md

 The Penguin dataset represents a data science classification challenge.
 Based on several observations, is it possible to accurately predict what species any penguin is?
 The output shown above contains the answer.

 To validate the ability of SQL Data Insights to find similarities and differences between records, you need to create a view that excludes the answers.
-Thus, why the EXPLORE.PENGUINS_UNC view created and trained in the previous steps.
+Thus, why the **EXPLORE.PENGUINS_UNC** view was created and trained in the previous steps.

 - Run the **SQL select** against the **explore.penguins_unc** view **(A)**.

     ![](_attachments/vsSelectP-UNC.jpg)

-Now, perform an SQL query to test that one of the SQL Data Insights built in functions can be invoked successfully against the PENGUINS_UNC table that has an associated trained model.
+Now, perform an SQL query to test that one of the SQL Data Insights built in functions can be invoked successfully against the **PENGUINS_UNC** table that has an associated trained model.

 - Run the **AI_SIMILARITY SQL **select** against the **explore.penguins_unc** view **(A)**.